Out of the Darkness

 Austin, Texas

-When I was 16, I was rushing to field hockey practice on a moped when an accident flung me the ground, head first, at a speed between 30 and 40 mph.
+When I was 16, I was rushing to field hockey practice on a moped when an accident flung me the ground head first at a speed between 30 and 40 mph.
 Miraculously, I was able to walk away from the wreck.
 I never gave it a second thought.
 By Monday, I was back on the field.

-On the day of the surgery, I walked in alone.
-I was met by my surgical scrub nurse— a tall, strong man.
-He put me at ease and explained in detail all that we would do to prep me for surgery.
-I relaxed into deep sleep as the first sedatives took hold.
 I awoke in a panic.
 I was awake, but I could not move or even open my eyes.
 I knew I was going to be violently ill.
 I know I cried out in panic.
 I heard my nurse’s voice telling me, “You are safe,” and felt a strong, warm hand grip mine as he said, “This is recovery.
 You are still feeling the effects of anesthesia.
 It’s all right.
 I am here to help you until you can help yourself again.”
 Through my tears, I surrendered to his care.
 Later, when I woke in my hospital room, I was feeling much better.
-I never saw my nurse again, but I remember his lovingkindness to this day.
+I never saw that nurse again, but I remember his lovingkindness to this day.

 Now I know it is all right to let others help until I can help myself again.